badsector666/genesis/packages/server/README.md

     represented as the amount of days before the current time (> 0).
 - `--entriesPerPage` The amount of entries per page (0 < entriesPerPage <= 512).

+The default path for the generated data is `src/systems/generators/data/`.

-Can be found inside `src/classes/systems/GS.ts`.
+Can be found inside `src/systems/generators/GS.ts`.

 #### Historical Scoring System (HSS):
 This system is used to calculate the score of a strategy based on its performance on historical data.

+It generates a JSON file containing a result for each strategy, the result contains the score of the strategy and other useful data.

+These result files are called pipes, they are used by the SP to weight the strategies.
+Their default path is `src/systems/generators/pipes/`.

-Can be found inside `src/classes/systems/HSS.ts`.
+Can be found inside `src/systems/generators/HSS.ts`.

 #### Risk Management System (RMS):
 This fallback system used to prevent the SP from making stupid trades works on two basic systems: